SSHNet: Unsupervised Cross-modal Homography Estimation via Problem Reformulation and Split Optimization: Experiments

 \subsection{Comparisons with Existing Methods}

-\textbf{Quantitative Comparison.} We compare the homography estimation results of our proposed InterNet and baselines.
-We report the overall results of InterNet and the compared approaches on all 6 datasets in Table~\ref{table evaluation}.
-It is observed that our method outperforms all the compared traditional and unsupervised approaches by a significant margin.
-The prior traditional and unsupervised approaches can hardly handle the homography estimation under large modality gaps.
-In contrast, our method achieves much more satisfactory results.
-Moreover, even though trained without direct cross-modal supervision, InterNet outperforms supervised approaches such as DHN, MHN and LocalTrans.
-Specifically, InterNet owns 54.3\% and 47.4\% lower MACEs than MHN, and 61.8\% and 85.8\% lower MACEs than LocalTrans on the challenging GoogleMap and WHU-OPT-SAR datasets, respectively.
+We compare the homography estimation results of our proposed SSHNet and baselines and list the experimental results in Table~\ref{table evaluation}.
+It is observed that the prior traditional and unsupervised approaches can hardly handle the homography estimation under large modality and deformation gaps.
+In contrast, our method achieves much more satisfactory results with various homography estimation architectures.
+When adopting the iterative architectures IHN and RHWF, our method outperforms all the compared traditional and unsupervised approaches by a significant margin.
+Moreover, even though trained without direct cross-modal supervision, SSHNet-IHN and SSHNet-RHWF outperforms supervised approaches such as DHN, MHN and LocalTrans.
+Specifically, SSHNet-IHN owns 54.3\% and 47.4\% lower MACEs than MHN, and 61.8\% and 85.8\% lower MACEs than LocalTrans on the challenging GoogleMap and OPT-SAR datasets, respectively.
+Notably, SSHNet-SCPNet, which uses the homography estimation architecture from the previous unsupervised SOTA approach SCPNet, outperforms SCPNet itself on all datasets, further proving the superiority of our proposed training framework.

-As mentioned in Section~\ref{sec:interleaved}, we adopt the IHN architecture in the homography estimation module.
-We note that our method demonstrates better performance compared to the supervised IHN on DPDN\@.
-Intuitively, the strong contour correspondence in RGB and depth images on DPDN enables the modality transfer module to achieve high-quality results, while the FGHomo loss facilitates the homography estimation module to extract more discriminative features, leading to a superior performance.
-We also conduct the distillation training on all datasets and present the results below InterNet in Table~\ref{table evaluation}.
-We observe that the performance of InterNet-D is comparable to that of InterNet when supervised by the pseudo ground-truth.

-\textbf{Qualitative Comparison.} We further illustrate the homography estimation results of some aforementioned methods in Fig.~\ref{fig:qualitative}.
-It is observed that UDHN, biHomE, CA-UDHN, BasesHomo, and UMF-CMGR all struggle to find reasonable results, while DHN, MHN, and LocalTrans produces relatively more accurate homography estimations with direct supervision.
-Our InterNet achieves higher accuracy than DHN, MHN, and LocalTrans, which demonstrates the significant potential of our InterNet for real-world applications.